 It is of great importance to a.s.r. that risks within all business lines are timely and adequately controlled.
-In order to do so, a.s.r. has a Risk Management framework in place based on internationally recognised and accepted standards (such as COSO ERM and ISO 31000 risk management principles and guidelines).
+In order to do so, a.s.r. implemented a Risk Management framework based on internationally recognised and accepted standards (such as COSO ERM and ISO 31000 risk management principles and guidelines).

 Using this framework, material risks that a.s.r. is, or can be, exposed to, are identified, measured, managed, monitored and evaluated.
-The framework is applicable to a.s.r. group and the underlying business entities.
+The framework is applicable to a.s.r. group, a.s.r. health basic and other underlying business entities.